AAPI Youth Rising

 AAPI Youth Rising is proud to present the Our Diverse Voices Youth Art Show in collaboration with AAPISV, Actions Towards Change, National Children’s Campaign, E14 Gallery and Rock Paper Scissors Collective.

-The Twin Walls Mural Company Elaine Chu and Marina Perez-Wong also unveiled their mural that depicts us marching on the bridge during our rally.
-If you missed the opening, you can still see the show through the month of October.
+The Twin Walls Mural Company Elaine Chu and Marina Perez-Wong also unveiled their mural that depicts us marching on the bridge during the AAPI Youth Rising rally in Berkeley, CA on March 28, 2021.
+There were over 1200+ supporters at the rally!
+If you missed the art show opening, visit our Instagram for highlights.

 One/180 Pledge for AAPI History + Culture – Sign the Pledge!